 For young children, a big empty cardboard box is one of the best invitations to play.
-There’s so many different create things we can do with a box and there’s plenty of ways to squeeze in some language activities while we play.
+There’s so many creative things we can do with a box and there’s plenty of ways to squeeze in some language activities while we play.
 Whether your child is learning their first words, starting to use simple phrases or having full-blown conversations with you, this video will give you some ideas to support them along the way.

 First word learners: Model simple phrases that match the activity, for example ‘put it in’ or ‘pull it out’.
 Or, name each object.
 A big expectant pause is a useful way to give your child the opportunity to name something, without putting them ‘on the spot’ with a direct question.